 * Fed Chairman Powell sounds positive on U.S. economy

-SINGAPORE, Sept 19 (Reuters) - The dollar stood tall on Thursday after the U.S. Federal Reserve cut rates by 25 basis points, as expected, but its chairman signalled a higher bar for future rate cuts.
+SINGAPORE, Sept 19 (Reuters) - The dollar found broad support on Thursday after the U.S. Federal Reserve cut interest rates, as expected, but offered mixed signals about future easing, while weak employment figures hit the Australian currency.

-The New Zealand dollar briefly jumped 0.2% after June-quarter gross domestic product landed higher than expectations, before being swamped by a rising greenback.
-The Aussie fell ahead of jobs data due at 0130 GMT.
+The New Zealand dollar briefly jumped 0.2% after June-quarter gross domestic product landed higher than expectations, before being swamped by a rising greenback and expectations of monetary easing in New Zealand.

-The U.S. central bank, on a 7-3 vote, lowered the Fed funds target rate on Wednesday to a range of 1.75% to 2.00% “in light of the implications of global developments for the economic outlook.”
+The moves came after the U.S. central bank, on a 7-3 vote, said it had lowered the Fed funds target rate on Wednesday to a range of 1.75% to 2.00% “in light of the implications of global developments for the economic outlook.”

 However, Fed Chairman Jerome Powell described U.S. prospects as “favourable” and the rate move as “insurance.”
 He did not rule out future cuts, but his remarks were not as dovish as markets had hoped for which lifted bond yields and the dollar.

-Projections published by the Fed showed policymakers, at the median, expected rates to stay within the new range through 2020, while futures markets have priced in at least another cut.
+Projections published by the Fed showed policymakers expected rates to stay within the new range through 2020, while futures markets have priced in at least another cut.